Wireless Access Points

 How do I know I am in range of a Wireless Access Point?

 There are a number of wireless access points throughout the various campuses.
 Signs are located wherever wireless access is available.
 Your laptop's wireless access software will confirm the availability / strength of signal available.
-The SSID for the LJMU Wireless networks are eduroam (recommended) or JMUWireless (unencrypted).
+The SSID for the LJMU Wireless network is eduroam.

 Do I need to configure my laptop in any way?

 Configuration is minimal.
 As long as wireless networking is enabled on your laptop it should be able to detect the LJMU wireless networks when you are in range of an access point.
 Just connect to the internet via your web browser in the normal way.
-If connecting to JMUWireless you will be redirected to an authentication page, into which you must enter a valid LJMU username and password before you can proceed.
 Further information on eduroam including instructions on how to connect can be found here.

 If you do experience difficulties in connecting, please check the following advice.